 Valuation Date(s): August 14, 2000, September 13, 2000, October 13, 2000, November 13, 2000, December 13, 2000, January 16, 2001, February 13, 2001, March 13, 2001, April 16, 2001, May 14, 2001, June 13, 2001, July 13, 2001

-Averaging Dates: Shall be a number of days between 5 (five) Exchange Business Days and (3) Exchange Business Days immediately prior to and including the final Valuation Date, as determined by the Calculation Agent.
+Averaging Dates: Shall be (i) a number of days between 5 (five) Exchange Business Days and (3) Exchange Business Days immediately prior to and including the final Valuation Date, as determined by the Calculation Agent, or (ii)five (5) Exchange Business Days if the Calculation Agent and ENRON are unable to mutually agree at a Final Price for the Final Valuation Date.

-Dividend Amount: With respect to each Dividend Period, an amount determined by the Calculation Agent equal to 100% of the product of (i) the cash amount of the dividends per Share which would have been received by the Equity Amount Payer from the Issuer of the Shares if the Equity Amount Payer had been the corporate shareholder of record of the Shares during the term of this Transaction, plus an amount equal to the amount of any withholding or deduction for or on account of any tax (but excluding any associated tax credit, or withholding or deduction on account of any tax on any such associated tax credit), arising under the law of the jurisdiction of the Issuer which would have been made by or on behalf of the Issuer in respect of the dividends per Share and (ii) the Number of Shares, provided that, if an ex-dividend date occurs with respect to the Shares on or before a Valuation Date and no corresponding payments have been received by shareholders of record of the Shares on or before such date, then the dividends to which such ex-dividend date relates shall be deemed to be dividends for purposes hereof.
+Dividend Amount: With respect to each Dividend Period, an amount determined by the Calculation Agent equal to 100% of the product of (i) the cash amount of the dividends per Share which would have been received by the Equity Amount Payer from the Issuer of the Shares if the Equity Amount Payer had been the corporate shareholder of record of the Shares during the term of this Transaction, and (ii) the Number of Shares, provided that, if an ex-dividend date occurs with respect to the Shares on or before a Valuation Date and no corresponding payments have been received by shareholders of record of the Shares on or before such date, then the dividends to which such ex-dividend date relates shall be deemed to be dividends for purposes hereof.

 Floating Amounts payable by: ENRON